UC Science Radio: Episode 5

-In this episode, UC environmental chemist Dr Sally Gaw explains the damage plastic is doing to our wildlife and environment, and where it’s ending up – from rainwater and sea salt to tuna and mackerel.
-Dr Gaw, who has spent her career studying environmental contaminants (including microplastics) also talks about all that antibacterial soap and hand sanitiser we’re using at the moment and why it’s not so great for our waterways.
+In this episode, UC environmental chemist Prof Sally Gaw explains the damage plastic is doing to our wildlife and environment, and where it’s ending up – from rainwater and sea salt to tuna and mackerel.
+Prof Gaw, who has spent her career studying environmental contaminants (including microplastics) also talks about all that antibacterial soap and hand sanitiser we’re using at the moment and why it’s not so great for our waterways.

 In this episode:

 01:18 My expertise and interest is in understanding where chemicals come from and where they might go and what kind of impacts they might have.
 I'm particularly interested in understanding how our everyday lives contribute to environmental contamination.

 03:50 I'm interested in a class of chemicals that's called emerging contaminants.

 04:06 I'm interested in the ones that we don't know very much about, and so we may not know the effects that they might have.
 One of the other contaminants that I'm working on in that space is microplastics.

 10:07 We are exposed to so much plastic in our everyday lives: most people use a plastic toothbrush, we drink out of plastic containers, people probably chew on their pens while they're thinking.

 11:20 We're quite often using a very permanent material for very short-term uses.

 13:30 It's going to come down to some conversations as a community, of what is a good use of plastic, what is a frivolous use of plastic, and what is an appropriate use of this material.